tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-expanded_outline.md

 Of course, punk rock was huge at the time so everyone listening to that was a bit pissed off about something!

 In this case, I was a bit pissed off that I hadn't learned this sooner.
-It all makes such total sense, in some ways it's like, "duh."
+- It all makes such total sense, in some ways it's like, "duh."
+- Too bad teachers think it's more important to teach us about wars and the like.

 But sometimes it's nice to have things spelled out in black and white.
 Hopefully this helps you better appreciate abstract art!